-Because of this revelation, public opposition to the war grew immensely from 1968 onwards - and not strictly in the sense of an anti-war Liberal humanitarianism.
-This is how we must begin to understand Operation Al-Aqsa Flood and how we may coordinate our strategy towards supporting the Palestinian armed resistance on the ground.
+Because of this revelation, public opposition to the war grew immensely from 1968 onwards -and not strictly in the sense of an anti-war Liberal humanitarianism.

 Days of Rage, Black radicalism and Anti-War militancy

 The Vietnam War protests emerged and escalated in a period of the late 1960s and 1970s alongside growing wars of national liberation on the African continent, urban guerilla warfare and Black radicalism.
 This generation of protest and opposition to the war, from the campus to the streets and community, was informed with a notion that the struggle against White Supremacy and police occupation in America was intimately tied to the Imperialist war in Vietnam and its occupation by American soldiers and military contractors.